MusicOnline/AK-Dataknights/README.md

 # Game data is processed before being used to generate the website
 GAME_DATA_ROOT_PATH=/path/to/ArknightsGameData

-# Set to true if "npm run generate" should be prerendered
+# Set to true if "pnpm run generate" should be prerendered to HTML
+# Set to false to only render HTML using JS when browsed to (no SEO support)
 # Alternatively, this can be set in nuxt.config.ts in ssr
 ENABLE_SSR=true

-# For generating SSG for GitHub Pages deployment,
+# For generating static files for GitHub Pages deployment,
 # repository pages are deployed to username.github.io/RespositoryNameHere
-# Therefore this must be set to correct routing base URL
+# Therefore this must be set to correct the routing base URL
 # Alternatively, this can be set in nuxt.config.ts in app.baseURL
 # Omit this variable if pages are deployed to the root URL
 NUXT_APP_BASE_URL=RepositoryNameHere